-Stone Ridge recognizes and respects your privacy.
-This Privacy Notice describes the types of personal information we obtain, how we use that information and to whom we disclose it.
+Stone Ridge Asset Management LLC (together with its affiliates, "Stone Ridge") recognizes and respects your privacy.
+This Privacy Notice describes the types of non-public personal information Stone Ridge obtains, how Stone Ridge uses that information and to whom Stone Ridge discloses it.
 Non-public personal information means personally identifiable financial information that is not publicly available and any list, description or other grouping of consumers (and publicly available information pertaining to such consumers) that is derived using any personally identifiable financial information that is not publicly available.
+If you are an individual investor, this Privacy Notice will be relevant to you directly.
+If you are providing information to Stone Ridge on behalf of other individuals, such as your employees or clients, this Privacy Notice will be relevant to those individuals, and you should transmit this document to such individuals or otherwise advise them of its content.